The-Captain-William/The-Captain-William/README.md

 ### Deciding to become an Engineer, and my acceptance at Per Scholas
 ---
-I went back to take advanced mathematics courses and physics courses.
+I went back to college to take advanced mathematics courses and physics courses.
 I began to consider my options as an Engineer.
 I also began to learn programming on my own.
-I was invited to come study  Electrical Engineering at Grove School of Engineering in NYC, but opted to study Software Engineering at Western Governors University Instead.
+I was invited to come study  Electrical Engineering at Grove School of Engineering in NYC, but opted to study Software Engineering at Western Governors University instead.

 I was also fortunate enough to be awarded the opportunity to study Data Engineering with Per Scholas.